Every Board’s Must-Have Documents

 Board processes

-• Explain how to implement a policy, e.g., a separate document that explains step-by-step how to remove a board member or resolve a conflict.
+- Explain how to implement a policy, e.g., a separate document that explains step-by-step how the board is built or the CEO is evaluated.

 Job descriptions and charters